oceantracker/oceantracker/docs/info/how_to/E_run_using_parameter_dictionaries.rst

 Build param. dict. from template
 --------------------------------

-Use a provided template, which pre-defines most top level that can be used, then set these using assignments.
+Use a provided template, which pre-defines most top level parameters that can be used, then set required parameters using assignments.
 Reproducing the above in code…

 .. code:: ipython3

     from oceantracker import main

-    # repeat above using a template
+    # repeat above using a template and set dict keys values by assignments
     params = main.param_template()  # get a copy of the template

     params['output_file_base'] ='param_test1'